chikaishiro/randomwriter_service/README.md

 # randomwriter_service
-the service name is randomwriter the parameters are N and words the deafault N is 3 and the default words is 0
+the service name is randomwriter, the parameters are N and words, the deafault value of N is 3, the default value of words is 0